LYK-love/dreamerv3/README.md

 ```
 Where do I find my API key?
 Once you've signed in to www.wandb.ai, the API key will be on the [Authorize](https://wandb.ai/authorize) page.

 How do I turn off wandb logging temporarily?
-If are testing code and want to disable wandb syncing, set the environment variable WANDB_MODE=offline.
+If are testing code and want to disable wandb syncing, set the environment variable `WANDB_MODE=offline`.

 Simple training script: